Clinton-Davis/peninsulaballet/README.md

 I use Visual Studio, to make the site which has an Extention called live server, which let me open an instance of Chrome to see live updates on what changes I have made.
 When I make a change to a design element, I have a look in the Developer tool that is provided to see how it works on different screen sizes and resolutions.

-I used GitHub web hosting service called Gitpages to host an instance of the page, I then went through all the pages and links in the Nav Bar and footer to make sure they work, and make sure my:  *target="_blank"* - is working and pointing in the right direction.
+I used GitHub web hosting service called Gitpages to host an instance of the page, I then went through all the pages and links in the Nav Bar and footer to make sure they work, and make sure my:  *target="_blank"* - is working as planned.

 I do this for every page, and I use the different browsers, *Chrome, FireFox, Windows Edge, Safari.** In each browser, I try to break the layout.
 In *Chrome and FireFox*, I make use of the preset they have for mobile/tablets.
 On the other browsers, I resize the window manually to see their response.

 I also had a look at different mobile phone types to see how it worked.
 <details>
 <summary>List of Moblie devices I've tested on</summary>